PeterHackz/cat_tools/README.md

 # INTRODUCTION
-cat_tools is a python module made to decompress _tex.sc files of supercell games.
+cat_tools is a python module made to decompress _tex.sc files.
-# RESULTS
-- successfully decompressed _tex.sc files in all released versions of brawl stars.
-- successfully decompressed _tex.sc files in latest version of: clash of clans, clash royale, clash quest, clash mini, hayday pop, boom beach.
 # INSTALLATION
 in a terminal, type:
 ```